 As you cat gets older, and from the age of about 11 years old, you'll notice outward signs that their body and behavior are changing.

-Internally, your cat's bodily functions are slowing down.
-Their immune system is less effective, as is their digestion.
-Dental problems, such as teeth wearing down or gum disease, can affect their appetite as it may be painful for them to eat; this in turn can cause weight loss.
+Internally, your cat's bodily functions may slow down.
+Their immune system can be less effective, and so can their digestion.
+Dental problems, such as teeth wearing down or gum disease, can affect their appetite as it may be harder for them to eat; this in turn can cause weight loss.
 Their ability to smell, taste, and hear also becomes less acute, and their resistance to stress decreases.

-Your cat may also begin to suffer from common conditions in senior cats, such as kidney disease, diabetes, osteoarthritis, or hyperthyroidism, although these can be alleviated with the right diet and medication.
+Your cat may also begin to suffer from common conditions in senior cats, such as kidney disease, diabetes, osteoarthritis, or hyperthyroidism, although these can be managed with the right diet and medication.

-Because your cat's physical abilities are changing, it needs different nutrition from any other time in its life.
+Because your cat's physical abilities are changing, it can benefit from different nutrition from any other time in its life.

 It now takes their digestive system more effort to digest and absorb nutrients from their foods, particularly fat and protein.
-Dental and digestive issues also mean your cat might find it hard to eat or chew the food it's previously consumed, so softer, mousse-like textures can be easier for them to eat.
+Dental and digestive issues also mean your cat might find it hard to eat or chew the food it's previously consumed, so softertextures can be easier for them to eat.

 A decreased ability to smell and taste can affect appetite, so their food needs to be particularly palatable so they're more likely to eat it and therefore continue to get the nutrients they need.

 To support their health and slow down the progression of diseases associated with aging, your senior cat's diet should include specific nutrients.
-For instance, glucosamine, chondroitin and free fatty acids like EPA/DHA, together with green-lipped mussel extract, help to increase mobility in aging cats.
-Veterinary diets dedicated to improving mobility in cats have seen improvement and decreased pain after 1 month of dietary treatment.
+For instance, glucosamine, chondroitin and fatty acids like EPA/DHA, together with New Zealand Green Mussel extract, can support mobility in aging cats.

-Digestive impairments can be alleviated with precisely formulated diets and the right selection of high-quality nutrients.
+Digestive impairments can be alleviated with precisely formulated diets and selection of high-quality nutrients.
 Highly digestible proteins, for instance, help support digestion in mature cats.
-Beet pulp can have a beneficial prebiotic effect, while omega 3 fatty acids, EPA/DHA, help maintain digestive health.
+Beet pulp can have a beneficial prebiotic effect, while omega-3 fatty acids, EPA/DHA, support digestive health.

-For a senior cat, there are four aspects to their diet: for it to be easy to digest, to be complete and balanced, to maintain their well-being, and to slow down the processes associated with aging.
+For a senior cat, there are four aspects to their diet: for it to be easy to digest, to be complete and balanced, to maintain their well-being, and to support the aging process.
 Speak to your vet for more advice on which specific food is the best choice to fulfill all four of these requirements for your senior cat.